 Configuring Selective Authentication Settings

-Trusts that are created between Windows Server 2008 forests can use legacy authentication settings (settings that were used in Windows 2000 Server) or selective authentication.
-Selective authentication is a security setting that can be enabled on external trusts and forest trusts between Windows Server 2003 forests and Windows Server 2008 forests, in any combination.
+Trusts that are created between Windows Server 2003 forests can use legacy authentication settings (settings that were used in Windows 2000 Server) or selective authentication.
+Selective authentication is a security setting that can be enabled on external trusts and forest trusts between Windows Server 2003 forests.
 Selective authentication provides Active Directory administrators who manage a trusting forest more control over which groups of users in a trusted forest can access shared resources in the trusting forest.
 Because creating an external trust or forest trust provides a pathway for all authentication requests between the forests, this increased control is especially important when administrators need to grant access to shared resources in their organization’s forest to a limited set of users in another organization’s forest.

-Either of the following tools is required to perform the procedures for this task:
+You can use either of the following tools to perform the procedures for this task:

 Active Directory Domains and Trusts

-For more information about how to use the Netdom command-line tool to configure selective authentication settings, see Netdom Overview (http://go.microsoft.com/fwlink/?LinkId=111537).
+For more information about how to use the Netdom command-line tool to configure selective authentication settings, see "Netdom.exe: Windows Domain Manager" in the Windows Server 2003 Technical Reference on the Microsoft Web site (https://go.microsoft.com/fwlink/?LinkId=41700).